nizamulhaq500/CCRM-Java-Project/README.md

 # Campus Course & Records Manager (CCRM)

 # Project Overview
-This is a console-based Java SE application to manage students, courses, enrollments, grades, and file operations.
-It demonstrates Object-Oriented Programming concepts (Encapsulation, Inheritance, Abstraction, Polymorphism) and Java SE features like Enums, Streams, NIO.2 File I/O, Date/Time API, Recursion, Exception Handling, and Design Patterns (Singleton, Builder).
+This Campus Course & Records Manager (CCRM) is a simple Java console application designed to manage students, courses, and enrollments.
+The project follows a modular structure with separate packages for CLI (MainMenu), domain models (Student, Course, Enrollment, etc.), services (StudentService, CourseService, EnrollmentService), and utilities (FileUtil).
+Users can add and list students or courses, enroll students in courses, view enrollments, and perform file backup operations.
+The implementation is based on object-oriented principles with a layered architecture, making the code clean, organized, and easy to extend in the future (e.g., database integration via JDBC).

 # Project Structure